TheGgito/SimpleDiscordAutoVCBot/README.md

 - Monitors and deletes empty "Temp" channels.
 - Provides logging for actions such as user movements and channel creations/deletions.
 - Works with multible create voice channels.
-- Copies the provisions from the corresponding create channel.
+- Copies the permissions from the corresponding create channel.

 ## Requirements